Now offering a 30-day free trial on our landscape business software. Get Started for Free.

 800.710.1900 x2 | My Account

-Kits are groups of items required for a specific job or part of a job which are packaged together.
+Kits are packed together groups of items required for a specific job or part of a job.
 Some estimating systems refer to kits as ‘assemblies’, but the terms are synonymous.
 By associating the amount of an item or service (such as labor) required for a base amount of a task (e.g. 4 tons of gravel and 5 hours of labor to complete 100 square feet of Paver Base Preparation), you can quickly calculate the amount of materials and/or labor required for the desired amount of the job you wish to add to an estimate.

 Kits are used to streamline the creation of estimates by creating packages of Labor, Materials, Plants, Equipment, Subcontractors or Miscellaneous items that can all be added to an estimate at one time.
 At its most basic, a kit is a grouping of material and labor related to each other via a series of ratios or conversion factors.
 It is easy to see how the proper use of kits increases the speed, efficiency and consistency of building an estimate.
 Instead of adding each item individually to an estimate, you may simply select the required kit and tell DS|Manage360 how much of that kit you will need for the job and the Kit will do the rest.

-For example, the Paver Walkway Kit displayed under the Sample Kits section of this document ties together the amounts of paving stone, crusher run, clean fill disposal and various labor types required to complete one (1) square foot of paving.
-This can then be multiplied by the amount of square feet needed for the job to give the total amount of labor and material involved.
+For example, the Paver Walkway Kit displayed under the Sample Kits section of this document ties together the amounts of paving stone, crusher run, clean fill disposal, and various labor types required to complete one (1) square foot of paving.
+This can then be multiplied by the number of square feet needed for the job to give the total amount of labor and material involved.

-Typically, there should be representation from both the Sales and Production side of the company.
-This could include the following roles: the production or operations manager, foreman or supervisor and sales person or estimator.
+Typically, there should be representation from both the Sales and Production sides of the company.
+This could include the following roles: the production or operations manager, foreman or supervisor and salesperson or estimator.
 The more people that can be involved (that have knowledge of production process and rates) the better.
 This will ensure that the Kits are as accurate as possible.